averykhoo/data-science-training-package/machine-learning.md

 ##  Assessment
-For the assessment, officers are required to either improve on the Kaggle Titanic codes given in the guided explanation or to write their own codes from scratch for Kaggle Titanic.
+This section is a hands-on assessment that requires officers to attempt the Kaggle Titanic prediction competition.
+Officers can either improve on the codes in the guided explanation, or write their own codes from scratch.
+Consequently, officers have to present their codes to the GL.